loh-tar/tbsm/README.md

 In most cases simply _cd_ into the downloaded source tree and run:

-    sudo make install
+    make

+Read what is offered and run the command of your choice with root-power.

 However, should you be on a non GNU system, or using a somehow special distribution which only has a BusyBox, please [see here.](https://github.com/loh-tar/tbsm/issues/9)

-To remove, which you will of cause never do, run:

-    sudo make uninstall

-### Post Install Tasks
+#### Post Install Tasks

 Read the [manual](https://github.com/loh-tar/tbsm/blob/master/doc/01_Manual.txt),
 section 3- and 4- how to autostart and configure tbsm, by running: